jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) 25% of the total use of the vehicle.

 ### DE 5 Actual records
-To determine the proportion of business use of a motor vehicle, a person may use actual records showing the reasons for and the distance of journeys by a motor vehicle for business purposes.
+To determine the proportion of business use of a motor vehicle, a person may use actual records showing the reasons for and the distance of journeys by the motor vehicle for business use.
 However, when the period covered falls within a logbook term, actual records may be used only if the person and the Commissioner agree.

 ### DE 6 Using logbook for test period
 A person may keep a logbook for a test period for the purpose of establishing the proportion of the business use of a motor vehicle for an income year, or part of an income year, that falls within a logbook term.
 If a person uses a logbook as a method of establishing the proportion of business use, they must also record the total distance travelled in each income year, or part of an income year, that falls within a logbook term.

 ### DE 7 Logbook requirements
 Test period
-(1) When a logbook is used to establish the proportion of business use of a motor vehicle, a person must select a start date, and keep the logbook for at least 90 consecutive days at a time that represents, or is likely to represent, the average proportion of travel by the vehicle for business purposes during the logbook term.
+(1) When a logbook is used to establish the proportion of business use of a motor vehicle, a person must select a start date, and keep the logbook for at least 90 consecutive days at a time that represents, or is likely to represent, the average proportion of travel by the vehicle for business use during the logbook term.
 Record of reasons for, and distance of, journeys
 (2) The logbook must record—
   (a) the start and end of the 90 day test period; and